Photo Credit: Braden Moran

 An artist with eclectic taste and wide-ranging interests Stuart has developed new works that range from of-the-moment realistic drama to immersive spectacle.
 He has a passion for building theatrical stories and live performance that puts audiences at the center of the theatrical event and inspires them to experience rather than witness.
 This style of work fires the imagination, gets the heart pumping, people talking and breaks down boundaries between audience members and performers.

-Since 2015 Stuart has worked as a freelance director and producer building projects with The Old Globe, The Lyric Opera, The Second City, New Victory Theatre, Williamstown Theatre Festival, Writers Theatre, People’s Light, ArtsEmerson, The Repertory Theatre of St. Louis, Philadelphia Theatre Company, Chicago Children’s Theatre, and his most frequent collaborator, City Theatre Company.
+Since 2015 Stuart has worked as a freelance director and producer building projects with The Old Globe, The Lyric Opera, The Second City, New Victory Theatre, Williamstown Theatre Festival, Writers Theatre, People’s Light, ArtsEmerson, Virgin Voyages, The Repertory Theatre of St. Louis, Philadelphia Theatre Company, Chicago Children’s Theatre, and his most frequent collaborator, City Theatre Company.

 With a commitment to inclusivity and diversity Stuart has chosen and cast projects that feature playwrights and performers that are under-represented on American stages including Marco Ramirez’s powerful and theatrically thrilling boxing play The Royale about the first black heavyweight champion of the world, Nina Raine’s brilliant play Tribes that charts the coming of age of Billy, a young deaf man as he rebels against his hearing father and family, and casting for the first time ever in the classic TYA musical A Year with Frog and Toad, actors of color in both title roles.
 This commitment to inclusivity is grounded in the belief that all voices deserve to be heard, lifted, and illuminated and audiences deserve to see themselves reflected on the stage.